Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 Is the SASI Reversible?

+This surgery is generally not reversible.
 The surgical alterations to the stomach and digestive system are intended to be permanent.
 Reversing the procedure is typically complex and not commonly done.

 What Are the Benefits of SASI Surgery?